Legal financing: United States

 Legal financing is a fairly recent phenomenon in the United States, beginning in or around 1997.
 Litigation funding is available in most U.S. jurisdictions.
 Litigation funding is most commonly sought in personal injury cases, but may also be sought for commercial disputes, civil rights cases, and workers' compensation cases.
-The amount of money that plaintiff receive through legal financing varies widely, but often is around 10 to 15 percent of the expected value of judgment or settlement of their lawsuit.
+The amount of money that plaintiff receive through legal financing varies widely but often is around 10 to 15 percent of the expected value of judgment or settlement of their lawsuit.
 Some companies allow individuals to request additional funding at a later date.
 The amount of money available depends on the policies of the financing company and the characteristics of the plaintiff's lawsuit.

 One major division in litigation finance is between consumer and commercial financing companies.
 While consumer financing generally consists of small advances between $500 and $2000 directly for individual plaintiffs, commercial financing for companies to pursue legal claims generally is dedicated towards payment of litigation costs.
 The largest legal financing companies in the space are commercial, including public companies.

 Litigation funders generally evaluate cases based on legal merit, amount of damages, and financial viability of the defendant.
 Many funders also specialize in specific areas of litigation or have restrictions on funding size and funding structure.

-The American Legal Financing Association (ALFA) is a trade association that represents consumer legal financing companies.
-ALFA's main goals are to establish voluntary standards for the legal funding industry and to serve as the liaison with the public, government officials, and the media.
-While ALFA is a non-profit organization, most legal funding companies are for-profit organizations.